zentornoe/Stev.e/README.md

 |Gimbal angle, Direction/Speed of Vehicle, Turn on/off Raspberry PI 3|Angle of Gimbal/Solar Panel, Battery power level, Tank Direction/Speed, state of Raspberry Pi 3 power|
 * * *

+### 5) Vision
+Modularity is the biggest feature, which makes it easy to expand the function.
+Conversely, it is possible to remove only functions that are not needed, which allows the user to select and operate only functions that are suitable for the environment to be explored.